6 Things You Should Know Before Visiting Barcelona

 Cava is the Spanish equivalent of Champagne.
 Almost all of it is produced in the Catalonian region of Spain.

 Cava can be used to make cava sangria.
-It is especially enjoyable while overlooking the Mediterranean Sea on a sunny day.
-Be sure to give it a try when you visit the area and let me know what you think.
+It is especially refreshing to drink while overlooking the Mediterranean Sea on a sunny day.

-There are simply too many people in Barcelona.
-One reason is that it is very densely populated.
-Only 1.6 million people live in the city.
-However, the population density is 16,000 people per sq. km. (compare this to New York City’s density of 10,700 people per sq. km).
+The overcrowding in Barcelona is exacerbated by the fact that the city is densely populated.
+The population density is 16,000 people per sq. km.
+Compare this to New York City’s density of 11,300 people per sq. km.

-Because Barcelona is so crowded it is also very noisy.
-The noise is due to the large amount of traffic.
+Because Barcelona is so crowded it is also very noisy, largely due to traffic.
 Many people ride motorcycles which adds significantly to the road noise.
 It is not unusual to see people slowly ride their motorcycles onto the sidewalks.

 6. Pickpocketing is a Persistent Problem